 The earlier missions take place in the summer months, with the sun casting blinding lights on the muted, depressing browns of the city buildings.
 Later missions take place under the cover of night in autumn, with New York City’s sparse fauna turning colors amidst a never ending torrent of rain.
 The final levels occur during the bitterly cold northeast winter, as you wage war in the middle of calm snowstorms.
 Hundreds of video games have taken us through deserted towns and cities across the globe, but Freedom Fighters hits it far closer to home.
 It’s definitely preying on the anxieties of the American populace, but it’s hard to fault the designers for it when they’ve accomplished it so well.

-A huge credit goes to composer Jesper Kyd, who's one of the best video game musicians working in the industry today.
-I've never seen the inside of this guy's studio, but it must be packed with Vangelis albums.
-His music works on the same level as the game -- it channels 80s movies soundtracks but never ends up becoming cheesy.
+A huge credit goes to composer Jesper Kyd (also of Hitman), who’s one of the best video game musicians working in the industry today.
+It channels 80s movies soundtracks but never ends up becoming cheesy.
 His fast paced techno beats are blended with both synth orchestration and the Slavic chants of the Hungarian Radio Choir.
-It conveys a sense of foreign dread, while managing to be both tense and exciting, enough to get your blood pumping when you're fighting Ivan, and enough to creep you out in the calmer moments.
+It conveys a sense of foreign dread, while managing to be both tense and exciting, enough to get your blood pumping when you’re fighting Ivan, and enough to creep you out in the calmer moments.
 The low key Rebel Base theme is the perfect backdrop to each mission briefly, the voices of your commanders echoing in the underground waterways of your makeshift base.